snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 ## Overview
 ​
-The Snowplow Fractribution dbt package is a tool to perform Attribution Modelling.
+The Snowplow Fractribution dbt package is a tool to perform Attribution Modeling.
 The name itself comes from `Fractional attribution`, which allows you to attribute the value of a conversion to one or more channels depending on the conversion pathway.
 As a result, it becomes possible to determine the revenue per channel, as well as ROAS (Return On Ad Spend - the amount of revenue that is earned for every dollar spent on advertising) once you have cost data for each marketing channel.
 ​

 This package consists of a series of dbt models that produce the following tables: